Written by Tanya Zhang

 Other types of pleats include forward pleats, honeycomb pleats, rolled pleats, tubular pleats, and more!

-How are pleats formed?
+What are pleats stitches?